jagardner21/SQL-Reference-Sheet/README.md

 `VALUES (value-for-column1, value-for-column2);`
 3. Hit Enter, and data will be added to table
 ## How to edit data in a table
-1. Specify the table you want to update, then hit enter:
+1. Specify the table you want to update:
 `UPDATE table_name`
-2. Specify the column you want to update, then hit enter:
+2. Hit Enter, then specify the column you want to update:
 `SET column_name = newValue`
-3. Specify a condition in order to update the desired rows:
+3. Hit Enter, then specify a condition in order to update the desired rows:
 `WHERE column_name = value;`
 e.g.
 `UPDATE users`
 `SET name = 'Jesse'`
 `WHERE id = 1;`
 ## How to remove data/a row from a table:
-1. Specify the table you wish to delete a row from, then hit enter:
+1. Specify the table you wish to delete a row from:
 `DELETE FROM table_name`
-2. Define a condition to specify what rows are to be deleted:
+2. Hit Enter, then define a condition to specify what rows are to be deleted:
 `WHERE condition;`
 e.g.
 `DELETE FROM users`